kodethon/kodethon.github.io/_posts/2017-03-29-new-feature-embed.markdown

 </div>

 As shown from the video, there are two tabs: <b>files</b> and <b>code</b>.
 The files tab shows the available files in the project.
-Following the files tab is the code tab.
-Here the viewers can see your amazing code and along with your awesome description.
+In the code tab, viewers can see both your amazing code and your awesome description of it.
 But perhaps the most appealing feature is that:

 <div class="highlight">